-To learn how to write, a child has to develop his fine and gross motor skills in a consistent and predictable pattern through infancy and all the way to elementary school.
+To learn how to write, a child has to develop fine and gross motor skills in a consistent and predictable pattern through infancy, and all the way to elementary school.
 According to the American Academy of Pediatrics, between 36 and 48 months of age comes a critical moment for the development of skills needed for mastering writing.

 Here are some of the things you can do to boost your child’s writing skills before starting kindergarten:

 - Play A-B-C bingo by either making your own or choosing from the ones available online.